 So although Frank is not remembered on the Hawarden Memorial, I do believe that he should be remembered here as this is the Village he was born.
 He is however remembered on the Gwersyllt War Memorial, and as things were after the war, there was no Army Roll of the men who had fallen, it was left up to family and friends to put their names forward, usually to the Vicar of the Parish.
 In any case it shows how many men suffered before they got to the front, and Frank must have suffered for many years for when I asked the Registrar what he died of to complete his story, and she kindly told me that Frank’s death was attributed to “TB of the Spine”.
 His stay at the camp may have triggered it.

-Interestingly Pte W. DOOLEY, 12155* 8th Bn R.W.F. is buried in the same churchyard as Frank, he died 21st November 1914.
+Interestingly Pte W. Dooley, 12155* 8th Bn R.W.F. is buried in the same churchyard as Frank, he died 21st November 1914.
 His regimental number is the one before Frank’s.
 Was he in the same camp?

 Many thanks to the members of the Army Forum and everyone else, not mentioned, who helped me tell Frank’s story.